kkmusau/employeeTracker/README.md

 # 12 SQL: Employee Tracker

 ## Description
 A command-line application that manages a company's employee database, using Node.js, Inquirer, and MySQL.
+This application when executed will present the following options: view all employees in the company, add a department to the company, add a role to the company, and an employee to the company and update the company employee's role.